4. Cognitive Distortions, Meaning

 6. The Fortune Teller Error You anticipate that things will turn out badly, and you feel convinced that your prediction is an already established fact.

 7. Magnification (Catastrophizing) or Minimization You exaggerate the importance of things (such as your goof up or someone else’s achievement), or you inappropriately shrink things until they appear tiny (your own desirable qualities or the other fellow’s imperfections).
+You may also minimize real problems as a way of denial and avoidance.

 8. Emotional Reasoning You assume that your negative emotions necessarily reflect the way things really are– “I feel it; therefore, it must be true.”
+I feel scared of flying, so flying must be dangerous.
+We can accept your feeling, but there are thoughts BEHIND the feeling.

 9. Should Statements You try to motivate yourself with should and shouldn’ts, as if you had to be whipped and punished before you could be expected to do anything.
 “Musts” and “oughts” are also offenders.
 The emotional consequence is guilt.
 When you direct should statements toward others, you feel anger and resentment.
+How do we should on ourselves and others?

 10. Labeling This is an extreme form of over generalization.
 Instead of describing your error, you attach a negative label to yourself: “I’m a loser.”
 When someone else’s behavior rubs you the wrong way, you attach a negative label to him: “He’s a jerk.”